Subscribe to Blog via Email

 Brand – we have something your audience might care about.
 How can we work with you?
 Yes, we want to sell more, but only when it’s relevant to our customers.

 Influencer – I always look for better ways to tell better stories and be more efficient.
 I also am always looking to learn new things.
 For me to endorse it, it has to work!
-And I don’t like to work for free.
+And I wouldn’t say I like to work for free.

 The influencer’s audience – Don’t ever mislead them.
 If whatever the brand is offering is of value, share it.
 If not, don’t share it.
 Or share why it’s bit of interest to your community.
 Some marketing VPs might say that campaign backfired when that happens.